openpublish/demo/openpublishing/demo/intro-clr.md

-Introduction to the Common Language Runtime (CLR) - WORKING COPY
+Introduction to the Common Language Runtime (CLR) - Working Copy
 =================================================

 By Vance Morrison - 2007